 - Deep pain or stiffness in the lower back, pelvis, ribs or upper thigh.

-You may have noticed that most of these symptoms are identical to those of an enlarged prostate.
+You may have noticed that most of these prostate problems are identical to those of an enlarged prostate.
 That’s because the symptoms of prostate cancer are not caused by the cancer itself, but by the blockage resulting from the growth in the prostate.

 There is, however, no way for you to distinguish between prostate cancer and an enlarged prostate (which, by the way, has become very treatable thanks to the UroLift procedure).
 That’s why it’s so important to call your doctor when any of these symptoms arise.